xraypy/xraylarch/_sources/xafs/feffit.txt

 files for runs of Feff with feff.inp altered for each scatterer, we're ready to do the fits.

-The script to do the test will loop over these different scattering paths, doing a fit for each path, and store the results.
-The script uses several Larch functions, and programming constructs like loops and dictionaries, as well as mathematical manipulation of the resulting arrays for the phase correction.
+The script to compare the fits will loop over these different scattering paths, doing a fit for each path, and store the results.
+This takes advantage of several features of the Larch scripting capabilities, including defining functions, and constructs like loops and dictionaries, as well as mathematical manipulation of the resulting arrays for the phase correction.
 The full script is:

 .. literalinclude:: ../../examples/feffit/doc_feffit6.lar

-After reading in the data, we build FeffPaths, putting them into a dictionary.
-We define the fitting transform range, then loop over each of the scatterers, doing a simple first-shell fit with each.
-We then calculate the phase-corrected :math:`\chi(R)`, find the peak value of :math:`R`, and print out results.
+After reading in the data, the script builds Feff Paths, putting them into a dictionary.
+After define the fitting transform range, the script loops over each of the scatterers, doing a simple first-shell fit with each.
+The the phase-corrected :math:`\chi(R)` is then calculated, and the peak value of :math:`R` is found for this array.
+Finally, results are printed out.

 .. _xafs-feffit_znse_results: